phunware/maas-dataex-android-sdk/README.md

 ***
 ### **Eligibility**

-Not all of your users will be eligible for Data Exchange (see [advertising](#advertising)).
-You should check to see if the user is eligible before showing any Data Exchange branding.
+Not all of your users will be eligible for PhunCoin (see [advertising](#advertising)).
+You should check to see if the user is eligible before showing any PhunCoin branding.

 ```kotlin
 DataEx.isEligible(object : DataEx.EligibleListener {